mtgto/chai/README.md

 chai
 ====

-An AI chat software using the Apple's FoundationModels framework for macOS.
+An AI chat software using the [Apple's FoundationModels framework](https://developer.apple.com/documentation/foundationmodels) for macOS 26+.
 This is made to touch the FoundationModels framework and is not suitable for use as a product.

 # Usage